kanedata/find-that-charity/readme.md

 Find that charity
 ================

-Elasticsearch-powered search engine for looking for charities and other non-profit organisations.
+Search engine for looking for charities and other non-profit organisations.
 Allows for:

 - importing data nearly 20 sources in the UK, ensuring that duplicates are matched to one record.
-- An elasticsearch index that can be queried.
+- A database index that can be queried.
 - [Org-ids](http://org-id.guide/about) are added to organisations.
 - Reconciliation API for searching organisations, based on an optimised search query.
 - Facility for uploading a CSV of charity names and adding the (best guess) at a